TrevorSmith32/TrevorSmith32/README.md

 # Welcome to my GitHub Profile!

-I am a web developer with a passion for creating dynamic, responsive, and visually stunning websites.
-I have experience with a variety of programming languages and frameworks, including HTML, CSS, JavaScript, Vue.js, React, Node.js, Python, and Django.
+I am Trevor Smith, a web developer with a passion for creating dynamic, responsive, and visually stunning web apps.
+I am a self taught developer with an academic and professional background in the Mechanical and Aerospace Engineer industry :airplane:.
 I am always looking for new challenges to push my skills to the next level.

 ## Skills
 - Proficient in: HTML, CSS, JavaScript, Vue.js, Python, Django, SASS, Git, GitHub